Ambasdr

 Representation over generation

-The AI shouldn't generate plausible answers — it should faithfully represent the person behind the profile.
-If it doesn't know, it admits uncertainty.
+The AI shouldn't make up a plausible answer.
+It should represent the real person behind the profile, and admit when it doesn't know.

 Context is more valuable than content